Changissnz/nu_merchant_principal/README.md

 for stalemate to result from those facts, dreadful to certain interests.
-This statement is, of course, relativistic due to the descriptor of "very rare in some social arrangements", but the degrees of manipulation and dishonesty are not so obvious, rather the statement is meant to express a kind of truism about self-interests.
+This statement is, of course, relativistic due to the descriptor of "very rare in some social arrangements", but the degrees of its manipulation and dishonesty are not objective, rather meant to express a kind of truism about self-interest.